kevin-crook-ucb/ucb_w205_crook_supplement/2019_Summer/synch_session_commands/synch_09_web_api_raw.md

 You can can enter commands as before with telnet.

+In the above example, we are using google.com which only had 1 host per IP address.
+It's possible for a web server to have multiple hosts per IP address, typically using a system called **SNI (Server Name Identification)**.
+When using SNI, we will to add a web header with the host name, such as Host: google.com

 One really good website to learn how to use a web API is **Where is the ISS at?**  This website tracks the location of the International Space Station.
 It uses HTTPS and returns everything in JSON format.

 https://wheretheiss.at/w/developer